StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 # FROST-Server Helm chart

-[Kubernetes](https://kubernetes.io/) (with [Helm](https://helm.sh/)) deployment of a [FROST-Server](https://github.com/FraunhoferIOSB/FROST-Server) stack.
+[Helm](https://helm.sh/) chart of a [FROST-Server](https://github.com/FraunhoferIOSB/FROST-Server) stack.

 ## Requirements

-- Have a Kubernetes cluster.
+- Have a [Kubernetes](https://kubernetes.io/) cluster.
 If you do not already have a cluster, you can create one by using [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube), or you can use one of these Kubernetes playgrounds:
     - [Katacoda](https://www.katacoda.com/courses/kubernetes/playground)
     - [Play with Kubernetes](http://labs.play-with-k8s.com/)
 - Have the `kubectl` command-line tool must be configured to communicate with your cluster
 - Have the [helm](https://helm.sh/) command-line tool [correctly initialized with your Kubernetes cluster](https://docs.helm.sh/using_helm/#quickstart-guide)
-- (Optionnaly but recommended) Have the [NGinx Ingress controller](https://www.nginx.com/products/nginx/kubernetes-ingress-controller) installed on your Kubernetes cluster
+- (Optionally but recommended) Have a [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) installed on your Kubernetes cluster

 ## Getting started

 ### Deploy a FROST-Server stack

+Declare the Helm repo or update it

     $ helm repo add storeconnect https://storeconnect.github.io/helm-charts
+    $ helm repo update storeconnect

+Install the FROST-Server chart

-    $ helm install --set externalIp=<external ip> storeconnect/frost-server
+    $ helm install --name <release name> storeconnect/frost-server

-Where `<external ip>` is the IP of the target Kubernetes cluster.
+Where `<release name>` will be the name of the Helm release.

-Once executed, this command will create a new FROST-Server [Helm release](https://docs.helm.sh/using_helm/#quickstart-guide).
+Once executed, this command will create a new FROST-Server [Helm release](https://docs.helm.sh/using_helm/#quickstart-guide) reachable at the `frost-server` DNS name.

 ### Visualize deployed resources

 This Helm chart produces a fully operational [FROST-Server](http://www.opengeospatial.org/standards/sensorthings) stack composed of:
 - A (or several, depending on the number of replicas) FROST-Server's HTTP service(s)
-- A FROST-Server's database
-    - associated to a local volume (enabled by default but can be disabled as explained [here](#about-volume-configuration))
 - A (or several, depending on the number of replicas) FROST-Server's MQTT service(s)
     - associated to an internal MQTT broker ([Eclipse Mosquitto](https://projects.eclipse.org/projects/technology.mosquitto))
+- An internal FROST-Server's database
+    - associated to a local volume (enabled by default but can be disabled as explained [here](#about-volume-configuration))

 To have a view about the Helm release status, execute: